Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Bibliography Example:

 Mayo Clinic.
 "Stem Cells: What They Are and What They Do."
-June 8, 2019.
+March 23, 2024.

 Bibliography Example:

 Mayo Clinic.
 "Stem Cells: What They Are and What They Do."
-June 8, 2019. https://www.mayoclinic.org/tests-procedures/bone-marrow-transplant/in-depth/stem-cells/art-20048117?p=1.
+March 23, 2024. https://www.mayoclinic.org/tests-procedures/bone-marrow-transplant/in-depth/stem-cells/art-20048117?p=1.

 If you refer to a work in your paper, either by directly quoting, paraphrasing, or by referring to main ideas, you will need to include a note.
 Footnotes are listed at the bottom of the page, while endnotes are listed together at the end of the paper.
 Notes follow the same general order as a bibliography entry, but components are usually separated by commas, and the author's name is listed in normal order.
-If the author and website are the same, begin the note with the title, and include the website after the page title.
+If the author and website are the same, begin the note with the title, and include the website after the webpage title.

 Note Example: